Welcome to the third article in our “Best of 2014” series. Today we'll list the seven most popular SLC & MicroLogix blogs of 2014.

 In 1999, five years after the launch of the MicroLogix 1000, the first entry in Rockwell’s second generation of MicroLogix family was released.
 The MicroLogix 1500 was substantially different from the MicroLogix 1000 in many ways, the most obvious being the fact that it’s Processor was removable from the I/O base… [Read More]

 I hope you’ve found this “Best of 2014” article helpful.
-If you have your own favorite “SLC” or “MicroLogix” post, or have a question about one of the above articles, please let us know by using the “Leave a reply” form at the bottom of this page.
+If you have your own favorite “SLC” or “MicroLogix” post, or have a question about one of the above articles, please let us know by using the “post a comment or question” link below.

 Have a happy and safe New Year's Eve today!